QnnOkabayashi/Quantum/README.md

 # Docs

 ## Constructor
-The constructor is implemented in the following way:
+The constructor for a matrix is implemented as follows:
 ```python
 Matrix(data, dims: (int, int)) -> Matrix
 ```